Vol:0 Reiseuni Report • Preface

 The two-year Master's Programme and the accompanying European Architecture Dialogue have been the two foundational modules of the Reiseuni_lab' s activities, thanks to the support of the administrating institution, the Brandenburg University of Technology at Cottbus, which initiated Architektur.Studium.Generale [A.S.G.] in a first period of Reiseuni_lab between 2009 to 2012.
 In a second phase, the so-called Master's Programme of European Architecture had been modified under the roof of Tallinn University of Technology as double degree with Universidade Autónoma de Lisboa in 2015, starting with two more experienced partner universities in Innsbruck and Berlin, and the new ones, Bauhaus Dessau Foundation and the Faculties of Architecture of the University of Ljubljana and NB Haifa School of Design.

 Since its inception, two academic cycles with altogether 36 postgraduate students of 13 different nationalities have been completed.
 Two classes with students from Italy, Estonia, Turkey, Germany, Portugal, Switzerland and Iran are ongoing today.
 Since 2010, 30 workshops took place at 14 different universities; eleven conferences and various lecture series deepened our exchange in Cottbus, Innsbruck, Kiel, Berlin, Tallinn, Tiflis, Riga and Lisbon.
-The great experiences throughout both project periods have been documented and reflected between 2008 to 2016 including the post-processing period of the experiment.
+The great experiences throughout both project periods have been documented and reflected between 2008 to 2017 not to mention the still ongoing post-processing period of the experiment.

 In four volumes, the Reiseuni Report | Making Of: European Architecture Dialogue constitutes an open-access online publication which contributes to the contemporary discourse about architectural research by and about design:

-In three chapters, the second volume Theory • Research by Design [Vol:2] develops the qualities of architectural research by design, unfolding a multi-perspective approach towards architectural traditions of learning, schools of thinking and strategies of design research rooted in interdisciplinary experimentation from the 20th century to today.
-The conditions Between social utopia and real laboratory are developed in the first chapter of volume 2 to demonstrate the wide range of architectural research approaches.
+In three chapters, the second volume Theory • Research by Design [Vol:II] develops the qualities of architectural research by design, unfolding a multi-perspective approach towards architectural traditions of learning, schools of thinking and strategies of design research rooted in interdisciplinary experimentation from the 20th century to today.
+The conditions Between social utopia and real laboratory are developed in the first chapter of the volume to demonstrate the wide range of architectural research approaches.
 Beyond borders – group experiments and alternative strategies proceeds to discuss interdisciplinary processes of appropriation, experimenting with the common by self-initiated built and unbuilt projects and pioneering strategies with a special view to the Berlin laboratory after the fall of the wall.
 In the third and last chapter of volume 2, Concepts of hermeneutic strategies and artistic tracing, we approach the source of recognition, thoughtful accumulation of knowledge and interpretation, which is considered the cornerstone of the author's design theory.
-This volume has been developed since 2013 and will be translated and published stepwise, in 2017 (Vol:II_2 Experiment and Vol:II_3 Strategies) and 2018-2019 (Vol:II_1 Tradition and Vol:II_0 Introduction).
+This volume has been developed since 2016 and will be published stepwise until 2019.

 My final recommendation for the reader is: Enjoy the voyage through the European cultures, the architectural didactic strategies and research approaches, the diverse positions.
 Profit from this European experiment, which shows various situations of challenges and problems, but opens a treasure of diverse spatial answers and design approaches.
 Whoever you are, you will find inspiration and guidance throughout these volumes – as student of architecture or as an architect, as teacher of architecture or art or urban design, as expert or interested European citizen having to deal with the production or design of architecture or urban environment.